Theme 1: Safer systems across the transition of care

 We’re harnessing the power of digital technology to help improve the transfer of information as patients transition through care systems.
 We’re developing a user-centred tool that enables patients to better understand and communicate their medical history with healthcare professionals during this process.
 We’re developing this patient-facing programme in a co-produced way, working with our target users in every stage of the design, to ensure that it’s tailored to their needs.

-Hear from Kelsey Flott, Policy Fellow and Patient Safety Lead, to find out more about our work:
+Hear from Kelsey Flott, Honorary Senior Research Fellow at the Institute of Global Health Innovation, to find out more about our work: